schumacherlab/neolution-live/README.md

-### **Neolution-live pipeline**
+# **Neolution-live**
-*Pipeline for the prediction of neo-antigens*
+## Pipeline for neo-antigen prediction

----

 This pipeline performs live predictions using netMHCpan and netChop to predict peptide affinity and proteasomal processing.
-RNA expression data and 'similarity-to-self' filters can used to further increase the accuracy of the predictions.
+RNA expression data and 'similarity-to-self' filters can used to further increase the precision of the predictions.
+Recently, a random forest model trained on mass spectrometry data was added, which integrates predicted affinity rank, proteasomal processing scores and RNA expression values to a combined model score.
+This score (0-1) gives the probability of peptide presentation and has been shown to substantially increase the precision and sensitivity over the conventional use of binary cutoff values for the various predicted parameters.
+This is now the preferred method.
+Suggested model score cutoff values are:

+* 0.01 for PBMC screens
+* 0.02 for TIL screens

-**Usage example:**
+**Minimal usage example:**
 `Rscript performPredictions.R -f /home/NFS/users/username/patient/variants.tsv -m A0201 -l 9`

 The call should be run from the script directory from the Terminal and will start neo-antigen predictions for **variants.tsv**, __HLA-A*02:01__ and **9-mer** peptides.